-Given that there are several positive aspects, such as the interest of many countries to work with the transitional government and the support from other then opposition parties and groups, a diverse range of political and ideological groups backed by regional powers, it will be helpful to have economic sanctions imposed during Assad regime withdrawn, bring various economic resources to revive its economy and address many ethnicity based challenges.
+Given that there are several positive aspects, such as the interest of many countries to work with the transitional government and the support from other the then opposition parties and groups, a diverse range of political and ideological groups backed by regional powers, it will be helpful to have economic sanctions imposed during Assad regime withdrawn, bring various economic resources to revive its economy and address many ethnicity-based challenges.
 Among others, the moderate appearance of the HTS, which has actively tried to rebrand itself as a nationalist force and distant from its past extremist position in recent years, despite its origins in al-Qaeda, may help address extremism and make Syria more democratic.

-But it will be challenging to address various internal and external challenges, despite support.
+But it is challenging to address various internal and external challenges, despite support.
 It will probably be more difficult to address the challenges put by Bashar al-Assad and his loyalist forces.
 Forces loyalists to the former president carried out an attack by this time, leading to several deaths.
 Among others, it can be difficult to address geopolitical challenges.
-Notably, other countries or parties, allied to Bashar al-Assad, including, but not limited to, Iran-supported militias, may help destabilize Syria through a variety of means including by promoting subversive acts and providing support to ambush-like attacks in the future — making it difficult establish peace and many other concerns.
+Notably, other countries or parties, allied to Bashar al-Assad, including, but not limited to, Iran-supported militias, may help destabilize Syria through a variety of means including by promoting subversive acts and providing support to ambush-like attacks in the future — making it difficult to establish peace and address many concerns.

 Amir M Sayem